 Choose the Right Platforms

 Google Ads are no longer your only option for paid advertising.
 Depending on your target audience, Instagram, Facebook, and Apple’s Search Ads can be effective too.
 There are pros and cons to each platform.
 But your main interest is in using the platform that is most likely to reach your target users.
-You can even use the Meta ads library to find the relevant and industry-aligning options, save ads, resize and reshape them and use them for your own campaigns.
+You can even use the Meta ads library to find relevant and industry-aligning options, save ads, resize and reshape them and use them for your own campaigns.

 Use Targeted Advertising